Sunset Shimmer: My Little Pony: Equestria Girls

 Sunset Shimmer first appears as the main antagonist in the inaugural Equestria Girls film.
 She is introduced as Princess Celestia's former student before Twilight Sparkle who turned cruel and dishonest and eventually abandoned her studies and disappearing into the human world.
 At the beginning of the film, she steals Twilight's crown containing the Element of Magic, prompting Twilight and Spike to follow her through the magic mirror into the human world where they transform into a human teenaged girl and a dog, respectively.
 Sunset is shown to be a student at Canterlot High School and the ex-girlfriend of Flash Sentry, where she rules through intimidation and manipulation, and is assisted by the human counterparts of Snips and Snails.
 Her ultimate goal is to use the Element of Magic to create an army and conquer Equestria.
 During the film's climax, she transforms into a monster corrupted by the magic of Twilight's crown and is eventually defeated and reformed by Twilight and her new human friends.

 Sunset becomes a main character in the Equestria Girls franchise in subsequent media.
 In the second film, she is shown to now be ostracized by the other students save for the human counterparts of Twilight's friends.
 She uses a magic book that she had used to communicate with Princess Celestia when she was her student to warn Princess Twilight of the emergence of the Dazzlings, who can use their magical voices to brainwash others.
 After Twilight and Spike returns to the human world, Sunset reassures Twilight as she tries to write a counter-spell to break the Dazzlings' mind control spell over the school, and also expresses disappointment that she was not invited to join the Rainbooms, her friends' rock band participating in the Battle of the Bands.
-At the end of the film, she helps the Rainbooms defeat the Dazzlings and free the school from their spell, and is recruited to join the Rainbooms as a rhythm guitarist and keeps in touch with Twilight with her magic book.
+At the end of the film, she helps the Rainbooms defeat the Dazzlings and free the school from their spell, and is recruited to join the Rainbooms as the band's rhythm guitarist and keeps in touch with Twilight with her magic book.